 What is erectile dysfunction?

-Erectile dysfunction or ED is when you have problems getting an erection or you can’t keep an erection for long enough to have sex.
-This is not unusual, but it can affect your sex life.
-Here I talk about why this may happen.
+Erectile dysfunction (ED), also known as impotence, is when you have problems getting or keeping an erection.
+This is not unusual, but it can affect your sex life as well as your confidence.
+Here I talk about why this may happen, and what you can do to manage it.

 What causes erectile dysfunction (ED)?

 ED could also be linked to your mental health.
 Stress, depression, and anxiety can make it harder for you to get an erection.
-ED can also happen if you aren’t able to feel aroused or have problems with intimacy.
+Similarly, you might experience ED if you aren’t able to feel aroused or have problems with intimacy.
 And having poor sleep may also cause ED.

 While exercise is good for encouraging blood flow to the penis, cycling more than three hours a week has also been linked to ED.
 This may be because sitting on a saddle can cause nerve damage.
-But, there needs to be more research to confirm this.
+But more research is needed to confirm this.

 If you are worried about erectile dysfunction (ED), don’t feel embarrassed to seek help.
 A doctor can help you and your partner find out what’s going on.
 They’ll ask about your medical history to see if your ED is linked to diabetes, cardiovascular disease, or low hormone levels.
 They may need to do tests to confirm this.
 They will also ask about any relationship or emotional problems.